 While climbing up the imposing rock, you will get to discover the legendary tales behind each corner and watch the ancient Greek world from the archaic period to today come to life.

 Here, we present to you the ultimate guide to the Acropolis and some visitor tips that will help you enjoy your Acropolis experience to the fullest.
-It is the single most sought-after of the landmarks in Greece for a good reason!
+It is the single most sought-after of the landmarks in Greece, and it is included in all of our Greece vacation packages for a good reason!

 Definition and Meaning of the 'Acropolis'